Louisville Dog Bite Injury Attorney

 Under this law, a dog owner will be held liable for all damage inflicted against a person or property, as well as livestock and domestic animals, by his or her dog.
 As an injured victim, you do not have to prove that the pet owner was negligent or did something wrong to qualify for financial compensation in Kentucky.
 You can file a claim with the pet owner’s homeowners insurance policy and qualify for benefits without proving negligence.

-Defenses to Dog Bite Claims
+Defenses to Dog Bite Claims in Louisville, KY

-A pet owner in Kentucky has the right to defend himself or herself from a dog bite injury claim.
-However, only a few defenses can be used against Kentucky’s strict liability law.
-One is that the victim was trespassing on private property at the time of the attack.
 Property owners do not owe any duties of care to trespassers, meaning they are not legally obligated to keep them safe.
 Thus, a property owner typically will not be held responsible for dog bite injuries against a trespasser – unless the trespasser is a child under the age of 18.

 Another defense is that the person who was attacked by the dog instigated the incident.
 If the individual was harming or pestering the dog, the pet owner might not be held liable for related injuries if the dog attacks to protect itself.
 Finally, if the dog was working in an official capacity for law enforcement at the time of the incident, the victim will not be able to sue the owner of the animal for any bite injuries sustained.